 Ward Fliers is the weakest amongst Flier buffs, since a Flier team is an aggressive archetype which mostly prefers engaging combat rather than waiting and baiting the enemy into attacking them.
 However, it may have some use if there are certain threats that require tanking the first hit.
 But in that case, it's better to just go for Fortify Fliers instead due to its availability and easier time setting up in Defense, rather than Hone Fliers in Offense.

-Ideally, you will want to run Spring Camilla due to her being the only magical threat in a Flier Team at the moment, and is often needed to break through a physical wall that might not be one round KO'd by other Fliers.
-For teams with Spring Camilla, the best combination of buffs should be Hone Fliers on your Red unit (Palla), Fortify Fliers on your Blue unit (Cordelia/Catria/Hinoka) and Hone, Goad, or Fortify on Spring Camilla.
-This is meant to give Spring Camilla both Hone and Fortify buffs, while also providing firepower to the Blue Fliers who will serve as the secondary damage source in the team.
+Ideally, you will want to run Spring Camilla or Summer Corrin due to them being the only magical threat in a Flier Team at the moment, and is often needed to break through a physical wall that might not be one round KO'd by other Fliers.
+For teams with Spring Camilla, the best combination of buffs should be Hone/Fortify Fliers on your Red unit (Palla), Fortify Fliers on your Blue unit (Cordelia/Catria/Hinoka) and Hone, Goad, or Fortify on Spring Camilla.
+Vice versa, for team that use Summer Corrin as the main damage threat, then your Green units should carry Fortify Flier while Summer Corrin herself can carry another one more Hone Flier if the team also has Summer Camilla.
+This is meant to give Spring Camilla / Summer Corrin both Hone and Fortify buffs, while also providing firepower to the Blue Fliers who will serve as the secondary damage source in the team.
 Palla will always be the anti-green specialist, and thus will not need as many Attack/Speed buffs as the other two units.